Eungella Dam

 Eungella Dam is an earth and rockfill dam in the locality of Eungella Dam, Mackay Region, Queensland, Australia.
 It is one of Queensland's freshwater fisheries.
 Eungella has made a name for producing extra oversized sooty grunter and more recently barramundi.

 SunWater is undertaking a dam spillway capacity upgrade program to ensure the highest level of safety for the dams is maintained.
 The spillway will be upgraded in the longer term.
+A pumped hydro project is planned downstream of the dam.

 History

 Eungella Dam was constructed in 1969 to meet the requirements of a thermal power station at Collinsville and the town water requirement of Collinsville and Scottsville.
 It also supplies water to towns and coalfields at Glendon and Moranbah.
 Eungella Dam holds 112400 ML of water at an average depth of 14.7 m and has a surface area of 848 hectare at full capacity.

 The dam reached its lowest level of 10.96% in January 2005, and maximum recorded level of 127.08% in April 1989 as a result of heavy rain from Tropical Cyclone Aivu.